Skip to main content Go to Site Map

 Level 5 (second year)

 At Level 5, your practice will become increasingly independent and critically reflective.
 You’ll develop a critical understanding of key concepts and principles.
-We’ll ask you to create a presentation of your study proposal.
+You'll consolidate your practice as developed through Level 4, with the addition of deeper technical and conceptual enquiry.

-Level 5 units give you the opportunity to immerse yourself in the eclectic nature of image-making and you’ll explore the synergy between traditional and digital modes.
-In doing so, we encourage you to challenge the parameters of your Illustration practice.
+Level 5 units give you the opportunity to immerse yourself in the eclectic nature of image-making through exploring the synergy between traditional and digital modes.
+In doing so, we encourage you to challenge the parameters of your illustration practice.

-You’ll learn the professional skills that provide a foundation for the development of independent, entrepreneurial practitioners ready for Level 6 study.
+In this exploration of the evolving contents for illustration and the individual place of your practice, you’ll learn the professional skills that provide the foundation for the development of an independent, audience-aware practice, ready for Level 6 study.

 Level 6 (third year)

 At Level 6 the emphasis is on professionalism, ambition and innovation.
-You’ll be encouraged to manage your own practice.
+With the support of your tutors, you’ll be encouraged to manage your own practice, set your own goals and move into a position where you can solidify a post-degree context for your work.

-Our BA (Hons) Illustration alumni have gone on to win great things:
+Our BA (Hons) Illustration students and graduates have gone on to win great things.

 Want to know more about the kind of work our students are working on?
 Browse the gallery below to explore the work of our current BA (Hons) Illustration students.